sanger-pathogens/snp-sites/README.md

 make
 sudo make install
 ```

-## Windows/OSX/Linux - using a Virtual Machine
-A virtual machine (VM) is available containing the software.
-More details can be found on [the Pathogen VM page](http://sanger-pathogens.github.io/pathogens-vm/).

 ## All platforms - Docker
 Bioconda produce a Docker container so you can use the software out of the box.
 Install Docker and then pull the container from Bioconda https://quay.io/repository/biocontainers/snp-sites